 - Post-visit analysis and action

 Planning and preparation

 Firstly, create the framework for this and future service safaris.
 Don’t make it up as you go along, be clear on your goals and understand how you are going to run the safari.
 From who you will speak with and observe, through the length of the visit(s) and the questions you’ll ask, to what will be done with the safari’s findings.
 For instance, you might agree to share the outputs with local management, or you might not.

 Have a clear understanding of what you need to discover, especially suspected problem areas and any assumptions that need to be validated.
 When arranging meetings with customers, let them know the purpose of your visit and how much effort it will require from them and potentially their colleagues.

-There are different approaches to running a safari.
+There are different approaches to running service safaris in corporate IT.
 It could be spread out as multiple visits over two weeks, say.
 Or conducted as an intensive one-day visit.
 Or be somewhere in between.
 It’s good to assess what would best suit the customer here.

 Ensure that you have scheduled in a variety of customer situations.
 The more you can observe and ask questions about, the greater the insight you’ll receive on what’s important for the customer, what works well, and what doesn’t.
 Hopefully the customer, or customers, will also offer up examples of what helps and hinders them in their jobs during discussions.

 Finally, ensure that you understand your role in the service safari.
 That it’s about observing and asking questions, not fixing issues there and then.
 Also don’t be afraid to video things – customer-willing – in addition to taking notes.
 It might save you time and potential embarrassment post-visit.